-Grampus griseus is commonly observed both in the Wester and Central Mediterranean Sea.
-The interaction with fishing is a critical element (accidental catch mortality events have been reported, especially in the past).
-Another important element of disturbance to populations is chemical pollution (aromatic hydrocarbons) that has negative influences on the immune system and reproductive capacities.
+Grampus griseus is commonly observed along the coasts of the Ligurian Sea, of the Northern and Central Tyrrhenian coasts and in the ICMED.
+The interaction with fishing is a critical element (bycatch mortality events have been reported, especially in the past), as well as chemical pollution (aromatic hydrocarbons) that has negative influences on the immune system and reproductive capacities.

-The species Physeter microcephalus is frequent in the Ionian and Central Mediterranean Sea, in particular in the Sicilian Channel.
-A recent abundance estimate, obtained through acoustic line transect survey between 2004 and 2013, indicates a total of 1.842 specimens in the Mediterraenan Sea.
+The species Physeter microcephalus is frequent in the WMED between the Ligurian Sea and the Gulf of Lion and in the southern Tyrrhenian Sea, as well as in the ICMED.
+A recent abundance estimate, obtained through acoustic line transect surveys between 2004 and 2013, indicates a total of 1.842 specimens in the Mediterraenan Sea, of which 1.678 are in the WMED.
 The commercial hunting of the species is estimated to have caused, in the past, a reduction of 70% of individuals in the Mediterranean.
-Today the main problems derive from anthropic activities and are represented by the accidental catches due to commercial fishing activities, by the collision with boats and marine noise.
+Today the main problems derive from anthropic activities and are represented by the accidental catches due to commercial fishing activities, by the collision with boats and by noise.

-Stenella coeruleoalba is uniformly distributed in all the three Italian subregions.
-The estimate abundance is of 30.500 individuals (CV=21%; LF 95%=20.215-45.866) (Lauriano et al., 2011).

-Accidental catch due to commercial fishing is the most frequent cause of mortality.
+Stenella coeruleoalba is uniformly distributed in all the three subregions, with the exception of the Northen Adriatic Sea.
+For the Western Mediterranean Sea estimates of abundance indicate values of 95.000 specimens between the Ligurian Sea, the entire Tyrrhenian Sea and portions of the seas of Corsica and Sardinia (Panigada et al., 2017).
+The accidental catch due to commercial fishing is the most frequent cause of mortality.
 Another aspect of great criticality for the species is the effect of the chemical pollution of the waters, which determines the accumulation of organochlorines (PCB, DDT and derivatives), heavy metals and IPA (Polycyclic aromatic hydrocarbons).
 The high levels of contamination of the specimens has been directly related to the onset of Morbillivirus infection; between 1990 and 1992 the Mediterranean Stenella population has been affected by an epidemic of this virus which has resulted in the death of thousands of specimens.

-Tursiops truncates is the most common species in the coastal area of all three subregions.
-Its presence is regular around the islands of the Ionian and Central Mediterranean Sea (Lauriano, 2019).
+The Morbillivirus infection has been recorded subsequently on other occasions in the Mediterranean Sea, in particular between 2006 and 2007 in all the WMED and, in 2013, in the central Tyrrhenian Sea, resulting in high mortality levels.

+Tursiops truncatus is regular present along the Tyrrhenian coast and around the islands of the Western Mediterranean.
+In addition to some studies that have provided data on the consistency of the nuclei at local level, such as in the Ligurian Sea (Gnone et al., 2011), estimates of abundance for larger areas including the the Tyrrhenian Sea are available (Lauriano et al., 2014).
 The abundance of the species is lower compared to the past.
-ISPRA (2018a) estimates that the abundance of the species in the Strait of Sicily during the 2016 winter, is of 1259 individuals (95% C.I.: 532-2819).
 Various events related to interactions with humans have caused the rarefaction of populations, like legal killings until the 1960s, accidental catch mortality due to commercial fishing and effects of the chemical pollution with negative influences on the immune system and reproductive capacity.

-According to a recent modeling study (data collected between 1990 and 2016), the areas of greatest concentration of Ziphius cavirostris in Italian seas are located in the Western Mediterraenan Sea and in the whole Ionian belt.
-The sonar noise for military exercises is considered one the causes of disturbance and mortality events in the Ionian and Central Mediterranean.
-Other disturbing factors are accidental catch due to commercial fishing and progressive degradation of the habitat (noise, chemical pollution and maritime traffic).
+According to a recent modeling study (data collected between 1990 and 2016), the areas of greatest concentration of the species Ziphius cavirostris in the Western Mediterranean seas are the Western Ligurian Sea, the Tyrrhenian belt of Corsica and Sardinia.
+Disturbing factors are accidental catch due to commercial fishing and progressive degradation of the habitat (noise, chemical pollution and maritime traffic).